softdevcan/Udemy-Microservices-Project/README.md

 ![microservice_mimari](https://user-images.githubusercontent.com/46678087/114802958-42c15d80-9da7-11eb-8391-ba0abf87a1b1.png)

 Catalog Microservice

-  Responsible for storing and presenting information about our courses.
+  -Responsible for storing and presenting information about our courses.

-  Database: MongoDB
+  -Database: MongoDB

-  Relationships: One-To-Many/One-To-One
+  -Relationships: One-To-Many/One-To-One

 Basket Microservice

-  Responsible for basket-related operations.
+  -Responsible for basket-related operations.

-  Database: RedisDB
+  -Database: RedisDB

 Discount Microservice

-  Responsible for managing user-specific discount coupons.
+  -Responsible for managing user-specific discount coupons.

-  Database: PostgreSQL
+  -Database: PostgreSQL

 Order Microservice

-  Responsible for order-related operations.
+  -Responsible for order-related operations.
 Developed using the Domain Driven Design approach and implementing the CQRS design pattern using the MediatR library.

-  Database: SQL Server
+  -Database: SQL Server

 FakePayment Microservice

-  Responsible for payment-related operations.
+  -Responsible for payment-related operations.

 IdentityServer Microservice

-  Responsible for storing user data, generating tokens and refresh tokens.
+  -Responsible for storing user data, generating tokens and refresh tokens.

-  Database: SQL Server
+  -Database: SQL Server

 PhotoStock Microservice

-  Responsible for storing and presenting course photos.
+  -Responsible for storing and presenting course photos.

-  API Gateway
+  -API Gateway

-  Using the Ocelot library.
+  -Using the Ocelot library.

 Message Broker

-  Using RabbitMQ as the message queue system.
+  -Using RabbitMQ as the message queue system.

-  Communication with RabbitMQ is facilitated using the MassTransit library.
+  -Communication with RabbitMQ is facilitated using the MassTransit library.

 Identity Server

-  Responsible for token/refresh token generation, protecting microservices with access tokens, and building a structure compliant with OAuth 2.0/OpenID Connect protocols.
+  -Responsible for token/refresh token generation, protecting microservices with access tokens, and building a structure compliant with OAuth 2.0/OpenID Connect protocols.

 Asp.Net Core MVC Microservice

-  Responsible for displaying data received from microservices to users and interacting with users.
+  -Responsible for displaying data received from microservices to users and interacting with users.